-In 2017, the Foundation leadership took an unusual track to develop this investment strategy for Downtown Mansfield.
-Instead of a hiring a professional consulting firm, it had a citizen-led group create the plan.
+Last year, the Foundation leadership took an unusual track to develop an investment strategy for downtown.
+Instead of hiring a professional consulting firm, it had a citizen-led group create the plan.

-With the assistance of Richland Area Chamber of Commerce President Jodie Perry and Idea Works President Jay Allred, Foundation leadership hand-selected a diverse and qualified group of 15 individuals who were willing to commit nearly a year of their lives to develop the Mansfield Rising Plan.
-The Foundation awarded a grant to send the group to the South by Southwest Conference (SXSW) in Austin, TX.
+With the assistance of Richland Area Chamber of Commerce President Jodie Perry and Richland Source President Jay Allred, the Richland County Foundation leadership selected a diverse and qualified group of 15 individuals who were willing to commit nearly a year of their lives to develop the Mansfield Rising Plan.
+The Foundation awarded a grant to send the group to the South by Southwest Conference (SXSW) in Austin, TX, last year.
 SXSW is a world-renowned thought and ideas festival that brings the sharpest minds in government, technology, business, and entertainment together in one place.
 The goal was for the team to come back with ideas to improve the downtown.

 The Foundation engaged the Greater Ohio Policy Center to provide guidance for the plan.
 GOPC develops and advances policies and practices that value urban cores and metropolitan regions as economic drivers and preserve Ohio’s open space and farmland.
 Through advocacy, research, outreach, and education, GOPC strives to create a policy and political climate to allow communities to stabilize and thrive for statewide economic growth.